analoghifi/Thel-AccuSound-100/README.md

 * slightly different schematic (compare <a href="/hardware/version 1995-2003/accusound_old_schematic.jpg">old</a> with <a href="/hardware/last%20version%202003-2015/accuSound_100_schematic_2004.jpg">new</a>)
 * different pcb layout
 * exchange of the 2 very good tungsten-silver double-(delayed-)contact relay (burn-off resistant) with 2 normal "high-current" relays
-* replacing almost all foil caps with the very good CDE film/foil KP-caps (<a href="https://github.com/analoghifi/capacitors/blob/main/audio%20and%20filter%20capacitors/docs/datasheets/kp/CDE_series_WPP.pdf">WPP-Series</a>)
+* replacing almost all foil caps (including the input cap) with the very good CDE film/foil KP-caps (<a href="https://github.com/analoghifi/capacitors/blob/main/audio%20and%20filter%20capacitors/docs/datasheets/kp/CDE_series_WPP.pdf">WPP-Series</a>)
 * introducing silver mica bypass caps at some sensible places in the circuit

 ## last version sold from 2003 til 2015: